Introduction to Frandum

 A mud...
 Let me check my notes...

-If the sentence you have just read sounds barbaric to you, do not give up yet, there are plenty of helps to explain how to do what you want in the world, since the syntax is merely the substract you will use to gather the pure pleasure of roleplaying in a unique fantasy world (and that was quite a sentence).
+If the sentence you have just read sounds barbaric to you, do not give up yet, there are plenty of helps to explain how to do what you want in the world, since the syntax is merely the substract you will use to gather the pure pleasure of roleplaying in a unique fantasy world (and that was quite a mouthful of a sentence).

 Sample screenshot

-Sample Frandum screenshot - Score
+Sample Frandum screenshots - Score and the client portrait screen

 Frandum